Bernd Franke

+Club career

 Also an outfield player in his youth, young Bernd Franke made his steps towards the professional game following his impressiveness in the ranks of Saar 05 Saarbrücken.
 Their manager, Otto Knefler, remembered the young goalkeeper during his spell at Fortuna Düsseldorf and took him to Düsseldorf then.
 It was in 1971 when Knefler had been employed by Bundesliga side Eintracht Braunschweig and signed Franke again, this time considering decent backup's for Horst Wolter, Braunschweig's regular goalkeeper.
 Instantly Franke ousted the former international goalkeeper, but could not stop his club from getting relegated in 1973.
 Poised to join 1.
 FC Kaiserslautern from relegated Braunschweig that summer, Franke rejected the chance of staying a Bundesliga player in the year before the 1974 FIFA World Cup.
 In 1974, he was back in the Bundesliga with Braunschweig, as reliable as usual, enjoying a third-place finish in 1977.

 It was just days ahead of the 1978 FIFA World Cup when Franke finally started to fall prey to injuries, failing to report for first-team fixtures due to injuries in the remaining years of his career from time to time.
 A loyal servant for Eintracht Braunschweig, however, the respected keeper stayed on with the club for one more season outside the Bundesliga during 1980–81 and was, when free of injury, a regular for them until Braunschweig's latest relegation from the top tier of German football in 1985.
 That was the summer Bernd Franke retired in order to promote his career outside the game.
 In total he showed up in 345 Bundesliga matches for his sole professional club in between 1971 and 1985.